agera-sdk/previous-version-2/README.md

 ## Tasks

+Working at file system:

+- Design an API that works across all platforms, including Android.
+  - [ ] Provide ways of requesting permissions using asynchronous results that works across all platforms
+  - [ ] Windows
+    - [ ] For native paths, additional path manipulations are done wherever needed for the absolute path prefix which is `drive_letter:`.
+  - [ ] Android
+    - [ ] On Android, `app:` and `app-storage:` do not use a static from the Rialight core internals; call the Java API function [`context.getFilesDir`](https://developer.android.com/reference/android/content/Context#getFilesDir()).
+  - [ ] Web-compatible `File` API at `rialight::filesystem::webcompat`
+  - [ ] Document the API

 When futurely working on graphical nodes:

 - Provide the types `Node` and `WeakRefNode`.
 Inside `Node` is stored an internal `Arc<NonRefNode>` and inside `WeakRefNode` is an internal `Weak<Gc<NonRefNode>>` to which it dereferences.